hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint_custom_domain.html.markdown

 ~> **NOTE** Only one of `cdn_managed_https` and `user_managed_https` can be specified.

-!> **Warning** It is allowed to update the HTTPS settings on the CDN Endpoint Custom Domain only by toggling it.
-In-place update on HTTPS settings is not allowed.
-This is because setting different HTTPS settings will need a disable-then-enable process.
-When HTTPS settings got disabled, the service will take ~8 hours to clean up your previous enablement request for the same custom domain and there is no way to get notification when that clean up has done.
+!> **Warning** Due to the way the Azure API handles in-place updates on HTTPS settings for the Custom Domain of a CDN Endpoint, it is only possible to toggle these settings between disabled and enabled individually.

 ---

 A `cdn_managed_https` block supports the following:

-* `certificate_type` - (Required) The type of the HTTPS certificate.
+* `certificate_type` - (Required) The type of HTTPS certificate.
 Possible values are `Shared` and `Dedicated`.
 *
-* `protocol_type` - (Required) The type of the protocol.
+* `protocol_type` - (Required) The type of protocol.
 Possible values are `ServerNameIndication` and `IPBased`.

 ---